DeloitteAU/react-habitat/README.md

 To *resolve* new instances of your components you need to attach a `data-component` attribute to a `div` or a `span` element in the HTML.
 Any child components should be nested inside the React components themselves.

-Set the `data-component` value to equal a component name you have registered in the container.
+Set the `data-component` value to equal a component key you have registered the component *as*.

 For instance: